Feds: More than 800 career programs are failing their grads

-Hundreds of for-profit college programs are at risk of losing federal funding after failing to meet new “gainful employment” standards.
+Hundreds of programs at for-profit colleges are at risk of losing federal funding unless their graduates start earning better wages, federal officials say.

-The Education Department on Monday released its first data measuring whether graduates of 8,700 vocational programs earn enough money to repay student loans.
-A program is considered failing if typical graduates pay at least 12 percent of their annual earnings or 30 percent of their discretionary income on loans.
+On Monday, the Education Department issued its first round of data measuring whether graduates of 8,700 career programs earn enough money to repay their student loans.
+It stems from the Obama administration’s new “gainful employment” rule, which aims to weed out programs that leave students with heavy debt and light income.

-The department found that 800 programs are failing, almost all of them at for-profit colleges.
-Programs that fail twice in three years can lose access to federal funding.
+Under the rules, programs are considered failing if their graduates on average pay at least 12 percent of their yearly earnings on student loans, or 30 percent of their discretionary income.
+Programs can lose access to federal funding if they fail twice within three years, or if they fall into a lower “warning zone” for four consecutive years.

 Most Read Stories